Vasconic languages

-The Vasconic languages (from Latin vasco 'Basque'), also called Euskarian or Basque-Aquitanian, are a putative language family that includes Basque and the extinct Aquitanian language.
-The extinct Iberian language is sometimes tentatively included, although this remains controversial.
+The Vasconic languages (from Latin vasco 'Basque'), also called Euskarian or Basque-Aquitanian, are a putative language family that includes Basque and the extinct Aquitanian language (also called Vasco-Aquitanian), spoken in ancient times by the Vasco-Aquitanian peoples.
+Aquitanian was itself probably divided into several dialects or languages.
+Joaquín Gorrochategui distinguishes Aquitanian proper, the language of the Aquitani in the north, from Vasconic, the language of the Vascones in the south.